NAMlab/IPK_R_courses/README.md

 -	Writing own functions and scripts
 -	Installing packages

-This course will be followed by a compatible “Biostatistics survival kit and data visualization in R” course later in the summer
+This course will be followed by a compatible “Biostatistics survival kit and data visualization in R” course later in the summer.

-More details will come
+We will post more details and some scripts to play soon.

-For now stay tuned and take care
+For now stay tuned and take care,

 JJ Szymanski